jolly-io/Data-Science-and-Engineering/README.md

 - Control Costs
 - Learn Continuously

 A successful data engineer always zooms out to understand the big picture and how to achieve outsized value for the business.
+Business requirements gathering is part of the role of the data Engineer as well.
+Translating the business needs into technical requirements that form the framework for the data systems an engineer builds.

 ## Technical Responsibilities of a Data Engineer
 At a high level, data engineers must understand how to build architectures that optimize performance and cost, using using off-the-shelf and proprietary components.
 The primary languages of data engineering are